 - a.
-The first responsibility for good behaviour lies with the student. - i. while most children have an innate sense of right and wrong, of sharing and fair play, some find them harder lessons to learn.
-We explain our behaviour expectations clearly to students and uphold them consistently. - ii. students have a responsibility to listen and respond properly to adults and to each other, accept sanctions, and use appropriate language at all times. - b.
+The first responsibility for good behaviour lies with the student. - i.
+While most children have an innate sense of right and wrong, of sharing and fair play, some find them harder lessons to learn.
+We explain our behaviour expectations clearly to students through our school's Behaviour Curriculum and uphold them consistently. - ii.
+Students have a responsibility to listen and respond properly to adults and to each other, accept sanctions, and use appropriate language at all times. - b.
 We work in partnership with parents and carers to maintain good behaviour.
 Parents and carers have a responsibility to prepare their children appropriately for school and to support the school's behaviour policies.
 Parents and carers can expect the school to inform them of their expectations and behave fairly and reasonably in its application of this policy. - c.
+Teachers have a responsibility to fairly and consistently manage behaviour in line with the schools' behaviour policy (Teacher's Standard 7).
+This includes; - i. having high expectations of behaviour, establishing a framework for discipline with a range of strategies, using praise, sanctions and rewards consistently and fairly. - ii. having clear rules and routines for behaviour in classrooms and around the school, taking responsibility for promoting good and courteous behaviour. - iii. manage classes effectively, using approaches which are appropriate to pupils' needs in order to involve and motivate them, as outlined in Pupil Profiles and Behaviour Support Plans. - iv. maintain good relationships with pupils, exercise appropriate authority, and act decisively when necessary. - d.
+School staff are responsible for encouraging respect and promoting positive behaviour by modelling and reinforcing the behaviours they wish to see.
+They have a right to safe working conditions, clear guidelines, support and professional development on behaviour issues. - e.
 Trustees have a responsibility to consult upon and uphold the agreed policy, and hear any complaints arising from it.
-The monitoring of the policy will be carried out by trustees and complaints are heard through the Complaints process (available on the school website) - d.
-Teachers have a responsibility to fairly and consistently manage behaviour in line with the schools' behaviour policy (STPCD September 2014).
-This includes, - a. having high expectations of behaviour, establishing a framework for discipline with a range of strategies, using praise, sanctions and rewards consistently and fairly. - b. having clear rules and routines for behaviour in classrooms and around the school, taking responsibility for promoting good and courteous behaviour. - c. manage classes effectively, using approaches which are appropriate to pupils' needs in order to involve and motivate them; - d. maintain good relationships with pupils, exercise appropriate authority, and act decisively when necessary. - e.
-School staff are responsible for encouraging respect and promoting positive behaviour by modelling and reinforcing the behaviours they wish to see.
-They have a right to safe working conditions, clear guidelines, support and professional development on behaviour issues.
+The monitoring of the policy will be carried out by trustees and complaints are heard through the Complaints process (available on the school website)